- A-6 Redstone missile engine at the Udvar-Hazy Center

 - Navaho G26 rocket engines at the Udvar-Hazy Center

-- NERVA rocket engine when it was displayed at the U.S. Space and Rocket Center
+- NERVA rocket engine when it was displayed at the U.S. Space & Rocket Center

 - NERVA rocket engine at Marshall Space Flight Center